-For ISVs: List and distribute your software and plugins as containers and reach the millions of end users of the container community.
+For ISVs: List and distribute your software and plugins as containers and reach millions of end users in the container community.

 For Enterprises: Choose certified containers from validated ISVs with cooperative support so you have the assurance to run in your production environment.